aaronmams/jekyll-now/_posts/2017-01-27-Initial thoughts on Genetic Programming.md

 GP, I think, provides a way to bridge these two worlds.
 Upon successful completion of a GP, what I'm going to get (I think) is a symbolic structural representation of the system that best fits my data....but I'm going to get it in a way that didn't need to impose any a prior constraints on what the structure of the system SHOULD be.

+What I really like about GP (so far) is that it adopts the model-free ethos of things Neural Networks but instead of saying, "the structure isn't really important", it says, "let me learn the structure from the data."

 # Section 2: Genetic Programming in (mostly) words